Home » Top Sea Glass Beaches In Florida. What you need To Know.

 Best Places to find sea glass?
 Best time To Find Sea Glass?

 The best time to search for sea glass is roughly an hour before or after low tide versus high tide.
-A great place to find genuine sea glass is either Fort Bragg Beach in California and Glass Beach in Kauai, Hawaii.
+A great place to find genuine sea glass is either Fort Bragg Beach in California or Glass Beach in Kauai, Hawaii.

 Glass Beach at MacKerricher State Park in California is one of three beaches in Fort Bragg that were official dumpsites in the 1940s.
-Basically the beach is made up of sea glass not sand.
+Basically, the beach is made up of sea glass, not sand.

 Some colors of sea glass are rarer than others.
-You may easily find green or white but sea glass that is orange, turquoise, red and yellow are not so easy to find.
+You may easily find green or white but sea glass that is orange, turquoise, red, and yellow are not so easy to find.
 If you find one of these colors, you truly have found treasure.

 But what about Florida?
 Can sea glass be found on Florida’s beaches?
+Yes, you can.

 Which Florida Beach Has Sea Glass?
 Can sea glass be found in Florida?